 Nearby the Army museum is the abandoned Soviet stadium.
 Gates prevent people from getting inside, but there is not much to see anyways.

 The football lawns that were once the best of the Soviet Union are now full with trees.
-The walls are all that is left behind, but they make it worth it to pay a visit.
-Street artists used them to paint colourful images on them.
+The walls are all that is left, but they make it worth a visit.
+Street artists used them to paint colourful images.
 If an abandoned stadium full of street art has your interest you should visit soon.
 The US plans to buy the land to build a brand new embassy.

 The horrors of the Stalin regime were especially harsh in Moldova.
 The Moldovans were one of the ethnic groups that were deported to Kazakhstan only allowed to return after Stalin’s death.